Common Language Resources and Technology Infrastructure, Consortium FIN-CLARIAH

 The different developmental steps that are needed for processing unstructured data, as well as standard and colloquial speech, require a world-class HPC environment and support for researchers.
 The role of CSC is to provide this integration and enable optimal usage of infrastructure.

-This project has received funding from the Academy of Finland.
+This project has received funding from the Research Council of Finland.